saile336/FWingREMIX/DOCUMENTATION.md

 ### Lifecycle Hooks

 The mounted() lifecycle hook is used to initialize the component when it is mounted.
 It triggers the retrieval of user preferences and association settings, activating the corresponding widgets and configuring the Kide API fetch accordingly.
-## Conclusion

-Widgets.vue provides a modular and extensible solution for managing and displaying widgets within a Vue.js application.
-By allowing users to customize their dashboard with preferred widgets, it enhances the user experience and makes the application more versatile and adaptable to individual needs.

 # Documentation for FetchKide.vue

-The FetchKide.vue component is designed to fetch and display event data from the Kide platform.
-This documentation provides a comprehensive overview of its functionalities, props, methods, and how it integrates within a Vue.js application.
+The FetchKide.vue component is designed to fetch and display Kide event data from the backend.
-## Overview

-FetchKide.vue serves as a dynamic component to retrieve and present events from an external API, specifically tailored for the Kide platform.
-It showcases various events, potentially including information like event names, dates, and locations, and it may offer functionality for user interaction, such as clicking on an event to get more details.
 ### Props

 FetchKide.vue accepts two props for customization and control:

     bim: A String indicating the organization or category of events to fetch.
 This prop allows the component to request specific events related to a given organization from the Kide platform.
     widgetMode: A Boolean that adjusts the display mode of the component.
-When true, it alters the layout to fit within a widget space, possibly changing its style or the amount of information displayed.
+When true, it alters the layout to fit within a widget space, changing its style or the amount of information displayed.

 ### Data